InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 like I constantly remind my crew, "Everyday is a Holiday, and every meal is a banquet when you are an Idaho Panhandle Hotshot."

+The crew logos that are attached above have been on the back of our shirt for a long time.
+The history of the logo is uncertain.
+Many times during our travel we have been approached by the public sector requesting one of our shirts.
+After a brief explanation what it means to be an Interagency Hotshot Crew the answer is always the same: You must be a member to receive a shirt.
+The other logo is on the front of our shirt and has changed a few times.
+Until 2002 the logo included a tree with a lightening bolt hitting it.

+The picture above shows how it looks today.

 Year(s) | Superintendent
 :- | :-
 St. Joe IHC |